HuaMick/20250526_Reejig/docs/prd-onet-data-pipeline.md

 ## 6. Design Considerations (Optional)

-*   The existing `src/functions/identify_skill_gap.py` provides a strong foundation for the core logic.
+*   The existing `src/functions/identify_skill_gap.py` (or a more comprehensive function like `get_skills_gap_by_lvl`) provides a strong foundation for the core logic.
 *   The API should be stateless.
 *   Consider using a lightweight Python web framework for the API (e.g., FastAPI, Flask).
 *   Logging should be implemented for both the ETL process and API requests/responses.
+*   Implement an on-demand API fetching strategy with local caching for O*NET data to improve performance and ensure data availability for the `/skill-gap` endpoint.

 ## 7. Technical Considerations (Optional)